お問い合わせ

 We do all of this either because it is necessary in order for us to enter into a contract of employment or because we have a legitimate interest in ensuring an applicant is suitable for a particular role.
 Without this personal data, we will not be able to process an application successfully.

-If we need to process sensitive personal data about a job applicant, for example disability information in order to consider whether we need to provide appropriate adjustments during the recruitment process, we will ask for explicit consent to do this at the time at which we request the data.
+If we need to process sensitive personal data about a job applicant, for example disability information in order to consider whether we need to provide appropriate adjustments during the recruitment process, we will ask for explicit consent to do this at the time at which we request the data or ensure that we satisfy another lawful condition for collecting such sensitive data, as explained in our appropriate policy document.

 Retention of applicant information